-Build to rent refers to an emerging sector in the housing market involving large scale developments built mainly for the purpose of being used by private renters.
+Build to rent refers to the sector in the housing market involving large scale developments built mainly for the purpose of being used by private renters.

 The effect of this has seen rents rise significantly across the UK, especially in the capital.
 With properties being left empty and communities being priced out of their own homes, access to affordable housing has become increasingly difficult.

-Investors and developers can apply for funds from the government to help with the initial costs to encourage more build to rent homes being built and boost the supply of affordable housing.
+Investors and developers could apply for funds from the government to help with the initial costs to encourage more build to rent homes being built and boost the supply of affordable housing.

 House building has been a priority for the UK for a while, especially as the short supply is only pushing rent costs higher, so build to rent works as a dual measure: encourage more homes to be built and encourage more homes to be rented.

 Ultimately, the build to rent scheme is a recognition that simply building homes does not necessarily reduce rent.
 If landlords and investors, especially those from abroad, can just buy property, and they can still make a profit on the sales even without getting any rental income, then there is not much in the way of an incentive to provide homes for people.